 Thanks to intrepid record collectors, the bands' early demos propelled them into a level of popularity that the band never had when it originally formed, and A Band Called Death tells this story.

 6. Sound City

 The other part is about Foo Fighters frontman Dave Grohl buying the console that sat at the heart of the legendary studio and recording with it alongside a number of artists including Paul McCartney and Stevie Nicks.

 Tom Dowd brought about a number of innovations in the world of audio recording, which makes sense as before this he literally worked on the Manhattan Project.

-Following a number of modern bands who draw their roots back to the 1970s, Suck Hawks Suck Hounds shows that learning from the past is important, especially when it comes to music.
+Following a number of modern bands who draw their roots back to the 1970s, Such Hawks Such Hounds shows that learning from the past is important, especially when it comes to music.